GIT-ATHON-GROUP/AI-CareerGuide-DocumentationRepo/README.md

 **RNN has offered our Chatbot several advantages such as:**

-▪ Understanding context
+- Understanding context

-▪ Capturing sequential dependencies
+- Capturing sequential dependencies

-▪ Generating Language Responses
+- Generating Language Responses

-▪ Adapting to different conversation lengths
+- Adapting to different conversation lengths

 **The RNN in our Career Guide Chatbot consists of three main layers which are:**

-▪ Input Layers
+- Input Layers

-▪ Recurrent Layers
+- Recurrent Layers

-▪ Output Layers
+- Output Layers

 ### 14.1.
 Input Layers

 - The input layer receives the input data, which can be a learner's question or query about their career.

 - It encodes the input information and prepares it for processing in the subsequent layers.

 ### 14.2.
 Recurrent Layers

 - This processes sequential data by maintaining a hidden state that captures information from previous time steps.

-- In the career guide, Chatbot will take the encoded input from the input layer and process it to understand the meaning and context of the learner's career-related question.
+- In the career guide, Chatbot will take the encoded input from the input layer and process it to understand the meaning and context of the learner's career related question.

 - It checks the history of previous inputs and uses them to generate relevant responses and utilises recurrence in the network to capture temporal dependencies and contextual information.

 ### 14.3.
 Output Layers

 - The output layers take the information from the hidden layers and generate the responses to the learner’s questions.

 - They generate responses based on the processed information from the recurrent layer.

 ### 14.4.
 Model Training

-▪ We implemented our RNN using Microsoft Azure cloud service and locally with Google TensorFlow.
+- We implemented our RNN using Microsoft Azure cloud service and locally with Google TensorFlow.

-▪ Both frameworks achieved similar performance and allowed users to manually define the RNN with Python.
+- Both frameworks achieved similar performance and allowed users to manually define the RNN with Python.

-▪ The advantage of Azure is that it allows the user to simultaneously run several RNN training processes with different data or network parameters and easily compares their performance.
+- The advantage of Azure is that it allows the user to simultaneously run several RNN training processes with different data or network parameters and easily compares their performance.

-▪ The training process is faster in Azure compared to training with computers using a Core i5 CPU.
+- The training process is faster in Azure compared to training with computers using a Core i5 CPU.

-▪ The Tensor Flow runs locally, though the training speed depends on the hardware and it is impractical simultaneously to train several models on a single computer.
+- The Tensor Flow runs locally, though the training speed depends on the hardware and it is impractical simultaneously to train several models on a single computer.

-▪ All the trained weights are accessible, which makes Tensor Flow suitable for model analysis.
+- All the trained weights are accessible, which makes Tensor Flow suitable for model analysis.

-▪ We used Azure for RNN model design and TensorFlow for experimental evaluation.
+- We used Azure for RNN model design and TensorFlow for experimental evaluation.

 ### REFERENCES